luis-cj/data-science-solar-power-plant/README.md

 ### 1. Objective
 Analyse the available data to find out what is causing the problem in the power plants and conclude if it is necessary to send a technical team to fix the problem in site.

-Before proceeding with the project itself, it is important to know the basics of solar power production.
+Before proceeding with the other points, it is important to know the basics of solar power production.

 ### What is a solar power plant?